retroreactorgames/jentis-tech-interview/README.md

 When the user logs into the system with correct information Then the user is redirected to the contact list

-Scenario: Create contact with minimum information Given the user is seeing their contact list
+Scenario: Create contact with complete information Given the user is seeing their contact list
 When the user adds a new contact with minimum information Then the user sees the new contact created